llpeterson/internetworking/basic-ip.md

 suitably small bound on datagram size.
 This also means that a host will not send needlessly small packets, which wastes bandwidth and consumes processing resources by requiring more headers per byte of data sent.
-For example, two hosts connected to FDDI networks that are interconnected by a point-to-point link would not need to send packets small enough to fit on an Ethernet.

 The central idea here is that every network type has a *maximum transmission unit* (MTU), which is the largest IP datagram that it can